Selective LoRA for Visual Tokens and Attention Heads: Experimental Details

-\paragraph{Controlling the input-text:image token ratio.} We control the ratio between number of input text tokens and number of image tokens by varying the image resolution while keeping the chat template fixed.
+\paragraph{Controlling the input-text:image token ratio details.} We control the ratio by sweeping the processed image resolution while keeping the chat template fixed.
+The visual span \(\mathcal{I}_v\) is delimited by \texttt{<|vision\_start|>}\ldots\texttt{<|vision\_end|>}.
 As Qwen models tokenize images on a regular patch grid, the number of visual tokens, \(T_v\), grows monotonically with the processed area.
-The text side effectively contains about \(T_{\text{text}}\!\approx\!850\) tokens, mostly from system prompts, while each per-sample query remains short.
+For \textsc{Qwen2.5-VL} with \texttt{patch\_size}$=14$ and \texttt{merge\_size}$=2$, the effective stride is \(s=28\) px and $T_v \approx \Big\lfloor \tfrac{H}{s} \Big\rfloor \Big\lfloor \tfrac{W}{s} \Big\rfloor.$ The text side effectively contains about (\(T_{\text{text}}\!\approx\!850\) tokens, mostly from system prompts, while each per-sample query remains short.
+Given a target ratio \(\rho := T_{\text{text}}/T_v\), we set \(T_v^\star \approx T_{\text{text}}/\rho\) and binary-search the processed longest side—bounded by \texttt{min\_pixels}/\texttt{max\_pixels} and quantized to multiples of \(s\)—until \(|T_v - T_v^\star|\le \varepsilon\).
 The whole process only resamples the image while preserving its original aspect ratio as much as possible.
-See \Cref{append:exp:main} for more details.

-\paragraph{Task and Benchmarks.} For our main experiments, we consider a grounding task with a single‑line target \texttt{point\_2d:[x, y]}; we optimize cross‑entropy over this string.
-We report \textbf{Accuracy} as the fraction of predicted \((x,y)\) that fall inside the ground‑truth box in the model’s effective pixel space, and also report trainable parameters and adapter-only training FLOPs.

-\begin{itemize}\itemsep3pt \item \textbf{ScreenSpot‑Pro~\cite{li2025screenspot} (UI grounding):} high‑resolution interface screenshots paired with natural‑language instructions and click/box annotations.
-Because screenshots are often \(>\!3000{\times}2000\), we use \emph{image‑heavy} input text:image ratios of \(1{:}2\), \(1{:}3\), \(1{:}4\), and \(1{:}5\).
-Average image token counts are in Table~\ref{tab:main}; example image resolutions per setting are in Table~\ref{tab:resolutions}.
-We use a fixed random split: \(1000\) examples for \emph{training + head selection} and the remaining \(581\) for \emph{evaluation}. \item \textbf{RefCOCO~\cite{kazemzadeh-etal-2014-referitgame} (referring expressions):} natural descriptions of target objects in COCO images with bounding boxes (and segmentations for a subset).
-As COCO images are relatively small (\(\approx 600{\times}640\)), we use ratios of \(1{:}1\) and \(1{:}1/2\) (input text:image).
-We sample \(2000\) \texttt{val} examples for \emph{training + head selection} and evaluate on \(500\) examples from \texttt{test} with no overlap. \end{itemize}
+It cannot achieve a perfectly fixed text:image token ratio for every sample since the resolution must be a multiple of 28, but it yields ratios that are very close across samples, enabling consistent sweeps from text-heavy to image-heavy supervision.